KamrynJ21/Computer-Science-Class/Journal.md

 September 5th, 2023

 I learned how to use hashtags and quotation marks to create comments to either help me remember what I was doing along with help on lookers at the code understand what is going on if they don't know or is new to coding.
 I also learned how to correctly name along with give my functions a title using underscores and lowercase letters.
 I learned how to use the title to create functions that'll make my coding less cluttered and more efficient.
 Using everything i've learned so far I made a stack of shapes switching between squares and circles to make the tower using the functions and loops while taking up minimal room.

+#September 6th

+Today I mostly learned how to use the newly introduced color and fill color feature to make tracy use different colors along with how to make her utilize different pen sizes for coding as well as to draw pictures using shapes.
+Today was mostly a quality of life day for coding.